hei2000/Accounting-system/README.md

 > Please enter a key word for searching

 Users can then input their search keyword, which can be the date, amount, type or account.
-After inputting, the system will return the search results as below:
+There is no limitation for the searching keyword.
+After inputting, the system will return the search results sorted by date as below:

 > An example of searching for expense with keyword 'FD'
 >>